tlaranje/a-maze-ing/README.md

+*This project has been created as part of the 42 curriculum by joesanto, tlaranje.*

 # Maze Generator & Solver

-*A 42 School curriculum project by joesanto and tlaranje*

-## Overview
+## Description

 An interactive maze generator and solver built with Python and MLX.
 This project creates perfect (acyclic, single-path) or imperfect (cyclic, multi-path) mazes using a backtracking algorithm, finds the shortest path between entry and exit points, and renders everything with smooth, real-time animation.